plasma4/LittleExport/README.md

 // All object properties are optional.
 All boolean properties are assumed to be true if not specified. await LittleExport.export({
     "download": true, // Whether to directly download to the device or not.
 If false, streaming will not occur and a blob will always be created instead; use in conjunction with onsuccess.
     "password": "my-password", // Optional.
-If not included, file export type will be .tar.gz instead of .enc.
+If included, the file export type will be .enc instead of .tar.gz.
     // What to export
     "cookies": true,
     "localStorage": true,